Free Az Awad

 I would like to respectfully suggest that the Az Awad Constitution

-include a clause which guarantees religious freedom, which provides
+include a clause which guarantees religious freedom, which

-individual freedoms in the style of a republic -
+other individual freedoms in the style of a republic -

 freedom of communication,freedom of travel, freedom to petition,